 What is compressive strength?

-Compressive strength, code σ BC, refers to the strength limit when external force applies pressure.
+Compressive strength, represented by the symbol σBC, refers to the maximum strength that a material can withstand when an external force applies pressure.

-The most important strength test is the test of compressive strength.
+The most critical strength test for stone is the compressive strength test.

 What is bending strength?

-Its value is directly proportional to the maximum pressure.
+The value of bending strength is directly proportional to the maximum pressure applied.

 What is the difference between metal strength and hardness

-The commonly used hardness indexes are Brinell hardness (HB), Rockwell hardness (HRC, HRB and HRA) and Vickers hardness (HV).
+Brinell hardness (HB), Rockwell hardness (HRC, HRB, and HRA), and Vickers hardness (HV) are commonly used hardness indices.

-Strength: it refers to the ability of metal to resist permanent deformation and fracture under the action of external force.
-It measures the ability of metal to resist failure after bearing load.
+Strength: This term refers to a metal’s capacity to endure permanent deformation and fracture when exposed to external forces.
+It measures the metal’s ability to resist failure when under load.

 What is the strongest metal?

-The strongest metal is tungsten, followed by titanium, tritium, osmium, iron, steel, zirconium, chromium, vanadium and tantalum.
+The strongest metals in descending order are tungsten, titanium, tritium, osmium, steel, iron, zirconium, chromium, vanadium, and tantalum.

 Hi Shane, I’m in the process of purchasing a pneumatic press to punch a pattern from 0.5mm mild steel and corrugated tin can.
 The shape is that of a petal/flower 100x100mm.
 In your opinion, what sort of pressure capacity should I be looking out for ?
 Manually is extremely time consuming.
 Cheers, Jo.